 Our Site's Main Pages

 Enjoy Cal students' brilliant contributions to academic discourse here!
-Learn about digital blackface from CWR4B student Erinn Wong, internet memes from Cal students Zachary Golan-Strieb, Emerson Hsieh, Vanessa Kayombya, and Esther Smith in a BBC World Services radio interview, students' diverse autoethnographic essays, and more.
-Adding to our conversation here is the work of other world-changing writers and researchers, from MacArthur Genius grantee and award-winning author Chimamanda Ngozie Adichie on the dangers of "the single story" to Algorithmic Justice League founder Joy Buolamwini on the need for the Safe Face Pledge to National Book Award winner Ibram X. Kendi on How to Be an Antiracist to Viral Justice author Ruha Benjamin on "a micro-theory of change" to Awaken Co-Founder & CEO Michelle Kim on "creat[ing] compassionate space for uncomfortable conversations" to creativity expert Sir Ken Robinson on radically rethinking education, and more.
+Learn about digital blackface from CWR4B student Erinn Wong, whose prize-winning research has over 21,000 hits, nearly 500 a month.
+Also listen along with millions to a BBC World Services radio interview with Cal students Zachary Golan-Strieb, Emerson Hsieh, Vanessa Kayombya, Esther Smith, and Carmen, discussing internet memes, and also read students' diverse autoethnographic essays, and more.
+Adding to our conversation here is the work of other world-changing writers and researchers, from MacArthur Genius grantee and award-winning author Chimamanda Ngozie Adichie on the dangers of "the single story" to Algorithmic Justice League founder Joy Buolamwini on the need for the Safe Face Pledge to National Book Award winner Ibram X. Kendi on How to Be an Antiracist to Viral Justice author Ruha Benjamin on "a micro-theory of change" to Awaken Co-Founder & CEO Michelle Kim on "creat[ing] compassionate space for uncomfortable conversations" to creativity expert Sir Ken Robinson on radically rethinking education, among many others working to make the world a kinder place.

 UC Berkeley students have given permission for their work and photos to be on this site.